caspervonb/sponsor/README.md

-# Deno Sponsor's Toolkit
+# Sponsor's Toolkit

 Hello there!

-This is the Deno Sponsor's Toolkit which is a collection of tools that I've made just for *you* my awesome [sponsors](https://github.com/sponsors/caspervonb).
+This is the my Sponsor's Toolkit which is a collection of tools that I've made just for *you* my awesome [sponsors](https://github.com/sponsors/caspervonb).

 ## Getting Started